livewire/livewire/docs/5_rendering_components.md

 There are two ways to render livewire components:

-// Dedicated Route
+1. Sprinkle them into an existing blade view.
-// Include in existing page
+2. Render an entire page as a Livewire component.

 ## 1. The @livewire Blade directive